fttlov/JCAdvance/README.md

 2. **Passive: Sensor Fusion (The "In-Air" Method):**
    You don't always have to put the controller down!
 The emulator constantly compares the gyro rotation against the gravity sensor (accelerometer).
 Because normal gameplay (mostly horizontal panning) isn't enough for the sensors to calculate 3D space, you can actively force a recalibration: simply draw a smooth sweeping **"Infinity sign** in the air with your controller 2-3 seconds.
 This complex 3D motion exposes all axes to gravity, allowing the algorithm to calculate and subtract the drift error on the fly.

 However, these methods do not offer a 100% guarantee.
-During a long gaming session, the gamepad is constantly in motion, and auto-calibration may not work.
-Due to MEMS-sensor imperfections (such as thermal drift — sensor heating), especially with Joy-Cons, a cumulative gyro drift effect can occur — a slight deviation from zero that manifests as random movement of the in-game camera. <br>
+During a long gaming session, if none of the conditions are met, auto-calibration simply won't work.
 If you notice a slight drift, simply set up one of the auto-calibration conditions described above.
+Or use manual calibration.

 #### Manual Calibration (Hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time: